 Supports All WordPress Post Types

 Password Protected Categories supports any custom post type that uses hierarchical taxonomies (categories).
 Protect portfolios, events, products, pages (if applicable) & more.

 Private WordPress Categories

-There's also an option to create 'Private' that are only visible to logged in Administrators or Editors (or you can make private categories available to other roles).
+There's also an option to create 'Private' categories that are only visible to logged in Administrators or Editors (or you can make private categories available to other roles).